×

 Severity Levels of Chest Muscle Injuries

-3. Severe (Grade 3): Characterized by significant pain and loss of function, often necessitating medical intervention.
+3. Severe (Grade 3): Significant pain, loss of function, possible muscle rupture, often requiring surgery.

 Grade 1: Mild Strain